layershift/enscale-docs/pages/04.account-and-billing/04.trial-account/02.quickstart-app/docs.10.md

 ##### Step 3

 After a few minutes the quickstart app will be deployed, so you can open it to see what else you can learn about.
-To open the application you can use the **Open in browser** option from the hamburger menu from your project or if you go back to your environment, you can click on the **Globe** icon on your node.
+To open the application you can use the **Open in browser** option from your project or if you go back to your environment, you can click on the **Globe** icon on your node.

 For a github project the fun doesn't have to end with deployment - learn more about [managing your deployments](/deployments/deployment-manager) to learn how to automatically deploy project updates and more.